Before we get into the content of this article, it must be noted that not all of the restaurant entertainment ideas will work for every establishment.

 Image Credit: Bravo

-To encourage new business, provide little tastes of the menu, or even fun platters for tables to share.
+To encourage new business, provide little tastes of the menu, or even fun platters for patrons to share.

 Get your guests into the zone by turning waiters into characters.
-They could become ninjas, warriors, butlers, Mickey Mouse, and so on.
+They could dress up as ninjas, warriors, butlers, Mickey Mouse, and so on.

-To make the experience a full one, provide training so that waiters really play the part.
+To make the experience a full one, provide training so that waiters play the part.

 Couple up with the character waiters by having guests dress up.
 Why not offer an entire room full of costumes, so that they can also get into character?